-- Intra-partition parallelism for UPDATE, MERGE, and DELETE operations require that the COMPATIBLE initialization parameter be set to 9.2 or greater. - The INSERT VALUES statement is never parallelized. - INSERT, UPDATE, MERGE, and DELETE operations on nonpartitioned tables are not parallelized if there is a bitmap index on the table.
-If the table is partitioned and there is a bitmap index on the table, the degree of parallelism will be restricted to at most the number of partitions accessed. - A transaction can contain multiple parallel DML statements that modify different tables, but after a parallel DML statement modifies a table, no subsequent serial or parallel statement (DML or query) can access the same table again in that transaction. - This restriction also exists after a serial direct-path INSERT statement: no subsequent SQL statement (DML or query) can access the modified table during that transaction. - Queries that access the same table are allowed before a parallel DML or direct-path INSERT statement, but not after. - Any serial or parallel statements attempting to access a table that has already been modified by a parallel UPDATE, DELETE, or MERGE, or a direct-path INSERT during the same transaction are rejected with an error message. - Parallel DML operations cannot be done on tables with triggers.
+- Intra-partition parallelism for UPDATE, MERGE, and DELETE operations require that the COMPATIBLE initialization parameter be set to 9.2 or greater. - The INSERT VALUES statement is never parallelized. - A transaction can contain multiple parallel DML statements that modify different tables, but after a parallel DML statement modifies a table, no subsequent serial or parallel statement (DML or query) can access the same table again in that transaction. - This restriction also exists after a serial direct-path INSERT statement: no subsequent SQL statement (DML or query) can access the modified table during that transaction. - Queries that access the same table are allowed before a parallel DML or direct-path INSERT statement, but not after. - Any serial or parallel statements attempting to access a table that has already been modified by a parallel UPDATE, DELETE, or MERGE, or a direct-path INSERT during the same transaction are rejected with an error message. - Parallel DML operations cannot be done on tables with triggers. - Replication functionality is not supported for parallel DML. - Parallel DML cannot occur in the presence of certain constraints: self-referential integrity, delete cascade, and deferred integrity.
+In addition, for direct-path INSERT, there is no support for any referential integrity.

-- Replication functionality is not supported for parallel DML. - Parallel DML cannot occur in the presence of certain constraints: self-referential integrity, delete cascade, and deferred integrity.
-In addition, for direct-path INSERT, there is no support for any referential integrity. - Parallel DML can be done on tables with object columns provided you are not touching the object columns. - Parallel DML can be done on tables with LOB columns provided the table is partitioned.
-However, intra-partition parallelism is not supported. - A transaction involved in a parallel DML operation cannot be or become a distributed transaction. - Clustered tables are not supported.
+- Parallel DML can be done on tables with object columns provided you are not touching the object columns. - Parallel DML can be done on tables with LOB columns provided the table is partitioned.
+However, intra-partition parallelism is not supported. - A transaction involved in a parallel DML operation cannot be or become a distributed transaction. - Clustered tables are not supported. - Parallel UPDATE, DELETE, and MERGE operations are not supported for temporary